Originally published: 24 March 2026

 š Explore full PPE range: PPE

-Why hearing protection is important
+Why hearing protection is important at work

 Common sources of workplace noise include: